FirstTestStation/FTS_Website/pages/pages-root-folder/index.md

   title: "Download Project"
   url: 'https://github.com/dlock8'
   image: github.jpg
-  text: '<em>First TestStation</em> is free and licensed under a MIT License.
-Make it your own and start using it.
-The schematic, gerber and code are available on Github.'
-#
+  text: The '<em>First TestStation</em>' project is an open-source initiative providing schematics, Gerber files, and source code for a complete testing solution, freely available on GitHub.
 # Use the call for action to show a button on the frontpage
 #
 # To make internal links, just use a permalink like this